boylesoftware/x2node-records/README.md

 ### Record Id Property

 The records are intended to be persistent and every record can be identified by a unique id.
 Therefore, every record type definition must contain one property that is used as the record id.
-The record id property is marked by a `role` property in its definition with value "id".
-The value type of the property can be only "string" or "number".
+The record id property is marked by a `role` attribute in its definition with value "id".
+The value type of the property can only be "string" or "number".
 For example:

 ```javascript
 {